 Before you travel

 - Do not travel if you have any COVID-19 symptoms, self-isolating as a result of coronavirus symptoms, sharing a household or support bubble with somebody with symptoms or if you're clinically extremely vulnerable and cannot shield during your journey & have been advised by the NHS test and trace service that you should self-isolate.
 Please check the NHS website for information.

 - Wear a face covering on our trains and at our stations.
-This is mandatory unless you’re exempt. £100 fine can apply.
+This is mandatory unless you’re exempt.
+Failure can mean a £3200 maximum fine.

 - Listen to our staff.
 They’re trying to keep us all safe.

-- Our food and drink retailers may not be open, so remember to bring a bottle of water and any food you may need for your journey.
+- Our food and drink retailers at stations may not be open, so remember to bring a bottle of water and any food you may need for your journey.

 All ticket offices have re-opened.
 Normal ticket office hours apply, except for Newport, its opening hours are 06.30 to 09.30 Monday to Friday only.